opensim-org/opensim-core/DEVELOPING.md

 we use the terms "dynamic" (Windows) and "shared" (UNIX) somewhat interchangeably.

-There are two types of dependencies: those exposed through OpenSim's API (e.g., Simbody), and those used internally by OpenSim (e.g., BTK and ezc3d):
+There are two types of dependencies: public, or those exposed through OpenSim's API (e.g., Simbody), and private, or those used internally by OpenSim (e.g., BTK and ezc3d):

 - **private**: OpenSim's binary distribution need only contain the dependency's dynamic libraries.